swaker854/InetSoftWork/How to do Date Comparisons.md

 This document contains instructions on how to perform the most common date comparisons with InetSoft's tool.
+Date comparison is a feature available on charts with a date dimension.

 # Most Common Date Comparisons